What Is Sun Blocking Clothing? Sun blocking clothing is the first and most obvious thing you can do to protect your skin from the sun’s burning rays.

 Especially important when selecting clothing from your closet to protect you from the sun.
 Loose-fitting is important to allow some airflow around your body.
-Long sleeves to protect your arms as well.
+Long sleeves protect your arms as well.

 Lighter colors reflect the sun’s rays better than darker items.
 However, stop and think about it.
 A lot of the reflection can hit your face from your shirt.
-Do you really want all the UVA in your face?
+Do you really want all the UVA on your face?

-So as you are pondering all the sides to the question, specially made UPF clothing can be a better answer, once you get a sun blocking shirt.
+So as you are pondering all the sides to the question, specially made UPF clothing can be a better answer, once you get a sun-blocking shirt.
 For now, your white shirt may have to do the job.
 Remember to limit your exposure.

 Sami’s Take On What Is Sun Blocking Clothing?